 Use a Washing Machine Cleaner Monthly

-Each month, clean the inside of the washer monthly using a washing machine cleaner such as affresh® or Washer Magic®.
+Each month, clean the inside of the washer monthly using a washing machine cleaner such as affresh®Washing Machine Cleaner or Glisten® Washer Magic Washer Cleaner & Deodorizer.
 The cleaner removes dirt, detergent residue, odor and hard water deposits from the washer.

 Clean the Outside of the Washing Machine